 The first solution which I came across was to remove the SystemApps and WindowsApp from the system then reinstall the driver.
 Seemed a bit too drastic but again nothing to lose was the mantra here.

-1. Removing the Driver
+Step 1: Removing the Driver

 First order of business was to remove the Intel driver seeing the computer was useless at this point.
 This is how I did that: